Arnold-A-Mubaiwa/SocialMediaApp/README.md

 8. Using your personal discretion make the social media beautiful by enhancing it with CSS3, Javascript or JQuery.

-NOTE: <u> THE USE OF TECHNOLOGIES SUCH AS BOOTSTRAP AND WORDPRESS FOR DESIGNING IS STRICTLY PROHIBITED!!! <u>
+NOTE: <u> THE USE OF TECHNOLOGIES SUCH AS BOOTSTRAP AND WORDPRESS FOR DESIGNING IS STRICTLY PROHIBITED!!! </u>